jonathanglasmeyer/ai-analysis-for-lichess/.ai/tasks/prd-supabase-auth.md

 ## 1. Introduction/Overview

 This document outlines the requirements for implementing a user authentication system using Supabase Auth for the ChessGPT Chrome Extension.
-The primary goal is to differentiate between anonymous and registered users to manage analysis quotas, paving the way for future premium features.
+The primary goal is to differentiate between anonymous and registered users to manage credit balances, paving the way for future premium features.

 ## 2. Goals